Some people believe that having a reserved personality is a negative quality.

 Learn to correct any tendencies you have to overthink possible negative outcomes of taking action and focus more on the potential positive outcomes.

-14. Remember That You Are Building Your Success on Prestige
+14. Build Your Success on Prestige

 Research shows that using dominance is only effective in the short-term because new competitors try to override your position all the time.
 However, building your success on prestige will have a long-term impact.